 Mahayana vs Theravada Buddhism

-Mahayana on the other hand is characterized by the transmission to northern places like Japan, Korea, Mongolia, Tibet, China and parts of Southeast Asia as well.
+Helping other sentient beings comes primary along with aiming for self-liberation in the case of the Mahayana Buddhists.
+Mahayana is characterized by the transmission to northern places like Japan, Korea, Mongolia, Tibet, China, and parts of Southeast Asia as well.
 One of the main differences between Mahayana and Theravada sects is the language in which Tripitaka is written.
-Tripitaka is strictly written in Pali in the Theravada tradition.
-The original language of spreading the teachings was Sanskrit in the case of the Mahayana tradition.
+While Tripitaka is strictly written in Pali in the Theravada tradition, the original language of spreading the teachings was Sanskrit in the case of the Mahayana tradition.

-There is no distinction in the nirvana attained by the Buddha and the Arahat Buddha in the case of Theravada tradition.
-The Mahayana Buddhists on the other hand call it ‘liberation from Samsara’.
+When there is no distinction in the nirvana attained by the Buddha and the Arahat Buddha, in the case of Theravada tradition, the Mahayana Buddhists call it ‘liberation from Samsara’.
 Rituals are heavily stressed in the Mahayana tradition.

-Difference between Mahayana and Theravada Buddhism
+What is the difference between Mahayana and Theravada Buddhism?

-- Theravada accepts only Maitreyabodhisattva, Mahayana accepts different forms of bodhisattva
+• Theravada accepts only Maitreyabodhisattva, Mahayana accepts different forms of bodhisattva.